-Among the courses he teaches are:
+Among the notable courses he taught included:

-Harry Reicher has published in the Columbia Journal of Transnational Law, and he edited the first indigenous Australian casebook on international law.
-His recent publications include: "Medicine in the Third Reich: The 65th Anniversary of the Doctors’ Trial at Nuremberg,” in Penn Medicine, and "Evading Responsibility for Crimes against Humanity: Murderous Lawyers at Nuremberg,” as Chapter 6 in Steinweis and Rachlin (eds), The Law in Nazi Germany: Ideology, Opportunism, and the Perversion of Justice (Berghahn, 2013).
-His book, provisionally entitled Holocaust: The Legal Dimension, will be published by Oxford University Press.
+Harry Reicher published in the Columbia Journal of Transnational Law, and he edited the first indigenous Australian casebook on international law.
+His most recent publications included: "Medicine in the Third Reich: The 65th Anniversary of the Doctors’ Trial at Nuremberg,” in Penn Medicine, and "Evading Responsibility for Crimes against Humanity: Murderous Lawyers at Nuremberg,” as Chapter 6 in Steinweis and Rachlin (eds), The Law in Nazi Germany: Ideology, Opportunism, and the Perversion of Justice (Berghahn, 2013).
+His last book, provisionally entitled Holocaust: The Legal Dimension, will be published by Oxford University Press.